allthemusic/coreos/README.md

 (Note that the "manually connected" aspect is not yet implemented.)

+**IMPORTANT: This leaves the IPFS API endpoint completely exposed, by default.
+Don't use this as-is for anything you care about.**

 ## Usage

 1. `bundle install` - Use a ruby >= 2.0